 “Broken trust can definitely be healed, but it takes deep work.
 Don’t kid yourself into thinking that you can repair broken trust with a quick statement of forgiveness and a warm embrace.
 The underlying causes for betrayal need to be identified, examined and worked on in order for betrayal not to resurface again.”

-It won’t be easy to go through this process and it will require doing things that both of you are not completely comfortable doing.
-But you need to trust it is absolutely crucial to be honest, to listen, and to empathize.
+It won’t be easy to go through this process, but it is absolutely crucial to be honest, to listen, and to empathize.

-Hash out these deep questions and underlying issues with your partner and dive deeper into the root of it.
+Hash out these deep questions and underlying issues with your partner.
 Only then can you truly start over and move forward.